 Posted on August 05 2019

 You planned, evaluated samples of different colors and styles, and met with a design consultant to choose the perfect hardwood flooring for your home.
 Congratulations on your selection of a true classic!
-Hardwood is a timeless choice for home flooring, so you will want to keep your floors looking their best for years to come.
+Hardwood flooring is a timeless choice for home, so you will want to keep your floors looking their best for years to come.
 Whether they are brand new or well-loved over time, you can maintain the beauty of hardwood floors with some care and cleaning.
 We called in our team of Molyneaux professionals to share their favorite tips.
 Spoiler alert: a little damage prevention goes a long way!

 Clean Hardwood Floors Regularly

-Built up grit can damage the surface of your hardwood floors, so create a habit of sweeping or vacuuming your floors once a day.
+Built up grit can damage the surface of your beautiful hardwood floors, so create a habit of sweeping or vacuuming your floors once a day.
 For sweeping, a broom or dry Swiffer will do the trick.
 When vacuuming, use a brush or felt vacuum head and be certain the wheels of the vacuum are clean, so they won’t damage your floor’s finish.
 Do not use a rotating beater bar, which can wear down the finish.

 Use Approved Cleaning Products